-These are perfect air fresheners embracing the beauty with perks of surprising benefits.
+These are perfect air fresheners embracing beauty with perks of surprising benefits.

 Give love to your little member, and this will add alluring beauty smoothening your eyes.
-If you are wandering to start something new in New Year 2022, owning a plant might be the best start.
+If you are wandering about starting something new in New Year 2022, owning a plant might be the best start.